 Heat the oven to 350 F. Spray a large baking sheet with nonstick cooking spray or line it with parchment paper.

 Place the softened butter, the brown sugar, and the white sugar in a medium-sized mixing bowl.
 With an electric beater, beat the butter and sugars until the mixture is smooth and fluffy.

 Add the egg and vanilla and continue beating until the mixture is completely combined.
-Set the mixture aside until you are ready to continue with it.
+Set the mixture aside.

 With a large, sturdy spoon, mix in the butter-sugar mixture by gently stirring the ingredients together just until they are well combined.